Flag of the patujú flower: History

 The Patujú flag was created in 2009 by indigenous leaders and an indigenous pastoral director to represent the indigenous peoples of the lowlands of Bolivia as an alternative to the Wiphala flag of the Andes, which represents the Andean-Vallunian peoples of Bolivia.
 The white background represents Amazonian wisdom (in the Mojeño worldview) and the Patujú flower is a noble symbol of the region.
 The actual design of the flower with leaf was an artistic creation based on nature.

 Remberto Justiniano Cujuy, Aldemir Saldaña Mole, leaders of the Central de Pueblos Indígenas del Beni (CPIB) and Julio Ribera Paniagua, Director of the Pastoral Indígena del Vicariato del Beni, created the Patujú Flag, as a national symbol of the native peoples of the lowlands, as an alternative to the Wiphala.
 It was created on August 10 and premiered on August 15, 2009, in commemoration of the March for Territory and Dignity of 1990.

 2011 TIPNIS protests massive use

 Use of the flag during the TIPNIS protests in 2011.

-With the demonstrations against the construction of a road in Indigenous Land and Isiboro-Secure National Park (TIPNIS) in 2011 and 2012 came the idea of representing eastern Bolivia with the flower of patujú, and the flag was present in these demonstrations.
+With the demonstrations against the construction of a road in Isiboro Sécure National Park and Indigenous Territory (TIPNIS) in 2011 and 2012 came the idea of representing eastern Bolivia with the flower of patujú, and the flag was present in these demonstrations.
 However, it did not have official representation in public events at national level, not even an exclusive design.
 However, in 2013, it started to be used in the Santa Cruz Department, in 2014 in the Beni Department and in 2018 in the La Paz Department.

-Thus, the president of the Confederation of Indigenous People of Eastern Bolivia (CIDOB), Adolfo Chávez Beyuma, popularized this flag together with Antonio Soto Guatara as a national symbol of the native peoples of the lowlands, alleging that they do not feel identified with the Wiphala.
+Thus, the president of the Confederation of Indigenous Peoples of Bolivia, Adolfo Chávez Beyuma, popularized this flag together with Antonio Soto Guatara as a national symbol of the native peoples of the lowlands, alleging that they do not feel identified by the Wiphala.